 - 4. Efforts should be made to increase ventilation in all indoor workspaces such as studios, tents, trailers, workshops, construction shops, etc. - a.
 Open exterior doors and windows whenever possible. - b.
-Ensure that mechanical ventilation systems are working according to their specifications and increase the fresh air intake as much as possible and that the ventilation system remains on while the workspace is occupied. - c.
+Ensure that mechanical heating, ventilation and air conditioning (HVAC) systems are in good working order according to their specifications and increase the fresh air intake as much as possible to decrease the concentration of aerosols that may be suspended in the air.
+Ensure that the ventilation system remains on while the workspace is occupied. - c.
 Minimize time filming individual scenes as much as possible where indoor ventilation systems are temporarily shut down to mitigate noise.
 Whenever possible, ensure ventilation systems are turned on between scenes, during set ups, blockings and during all work breaks. - d.
 Consider increasing filtration of the outdoor air intake to reduce indoor air pollution. - e.
 If portable fans, blowers or air conditioning units are used, they should be directed away from people.
 Set up devices so that air flow moves downward from the ceiling whenever possible. - f.
 Air cleaning devices that have a HEPA filter will reduce particles in the air and can be used in workspaces with poor air circulation. - g.
 Use caution when considering the use of any effects that may impact indoor workspace air quality.